Tutors & Staff

 Louise de la Hey BSDip, London, Fine Art

-Alexander Fairbairn-Dixon BA, UEA, English Literature; MA, London, Shakespeare Studies; PGCE
+Alexander Fairbairn-Dixon BA, UEA, English and American Studies; MA, London, Shakespeare; PGCE

 James Fewtrell BA, Durham, Combined Arts; MA, Sheffield, Historical Research; PGCE